planetree12/kafka-pubsub-system/README.md

    docker compose up -d --build
    ```

-   This will automatically start 2 consumer instances to match the 6 Kafka partitions as configured in the `docker-compose.yml` file.
+   This will automatically start all services including multiple consumer instances (consumer-1 and consumer-2) as configured in the `docker-compose.yml` file.

 This will start: